 How will my son be prepared for the real world after his time at Gateway?

 Gateway's treatment philosophy centers on optimizing our students growth and learning through exposure to the real world and community we live in.
 This is why our homes are located in more urban settings that provide access to cultural, recreational and social activities in our neighborhood.
 As our students progress through our phase system, their ability to interact with the community around them increases.
-Some of our community-based opportunities include volunteer projects, social outings, AA meetings, part-time employement, movies, water parks, weekly use of local recreation centers, etc. All of our students, new and veteran, are able to go off campus, within a supervised and structured setting, to participate in our Experiential Education Outdoor program and to engage in house activities.
+Some of our community-based opportunities include volunteer projects, social outings, movies, water parks, weekly use of local recreation centers, etc. All of our students, new and veteran, are able to go off campus, within a supervised and structured setting, to participate in our Experiential Education Outdoor program and to engage in house activities.

 How long will my son stay at Gateway?

 Gateway has a flexible length of stay, based on your son’s and family’s progress in treatment.
 Your son’s therapist and the Gateway clinical team, together with you as a parent, determine when your son has progressed to the point where he is prepared for the next step in his life.
-Overall, the typical length of stay for our students ranges between seven to twelve months, the average being around eight months.
+Overall, the typical length of stay for our students ranges between ten to twelve months.

 What is the school like and is it accredited?

-Gateway's academic program is accredited through the Northwest Accreditation Commission and the State of Utah.
+Gateway's academic program is accredited through AdvancEd and the State of Utah.
 Class sizes are small with 6-8 students per class.
 For more on academics at Gateway, click here.

 How do school credits transfer?

-Gateway is accredited through Northwest Accreditation Commission and thus, can accept all accredited school credits (Including credits earned out of the country).
+Gateway is accredited through AdvancEd and thus, can accept all accredited school credits (Including credits earned out of the country).